basler/gst-plugin-pylon/README.md

 To access the metadata a Python support library is available.
 The `pygstpylon` provides the required access helper to decode the metadata from plugins and probes.

+Note that Python bindings are disabled by default, refer to the build section for instructions on how to enable them.

 One usage example to access camera chunk and metadata from a python plugin is in [snapshot_gpio.py](tests/examples/python/snapshot_gpio.py)

 This sample plugin will check the LineStatusAll chunk to detect an edge on one of the inputs to output a single image while per default all images get dropped.